 What to Expect from BPC-157 Therapy at AgeRejuvenation

 If you decide to explore BPC-157 at AgeRejuvenation, you start with a one-on-one consultation.
-During that visit, you talk through what has been going on: digestive symptoms, old injuries that never felt quite right, fatigue, or anything else that might be related.
-Your provider listens, asks questions, and looks at your health history so they can understand the full story rather than just one painful joint.
+During that visit, you talk through what has been going on: digestive symptoms, old injuries that never felt quite right, fatigue, or anything else related.
+Your provider asks questions and reviews your health history so they understand the full story rather than just one painful joint.

 In many cases, peptide therapy is combined with other services, such as hormone optimization, medical weight loss support, targeted lab testing, or treatments that promote circulation and recovery.
-Putting these pieces together allows the team to create a plan that supports the way your body actually heals in real life, not just on paper.
+Putting these pieces together allows the team to create a plan that supports the way your body actually heals.

 Conclusion